LGBTQ FRIENDLY HOTELS AND HOSTELS

 Klaus K is also one of the first design hotels in Finland.
 You can experience the design in the rooms as well as in the public areas.
 The hotel is located in the heart of Helsinki, just a few hundred meters from the Helsinki railway station.
 The beat of Helsinki is right here.
 And if you want to visit some of the gay bars or clubs in Helsinki, they are all within a walking distance.
 From the roof terrace you have a nice view over the Helsinki skyline.

 Hotel Helka is for sure equal and welcoming hotel for LGBTQ people in Finland.
 Helka is very active in social media and expressing its opinion in equality issues, not just about sexuality but also when it comes to women’s rights or other matters concerning diversity and inclusivity in Finland and in the world.
+More information can be found from their blog.

 The hotel was founded by one of the oldest women’s organizations in Finland (YWCA of Finland) and the building, which the YWCA’s women build in the late 1920’s, offered safe place for women to live or visit.
 The 100 years old building is situated close to Kamppi mall and bus station.
 One of the biggest and most popular gay clubs in Helsinki, Hercules, is also located next to the hotel.